Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 By the way, from what I heard, Malay are known for being lazy in Southeast Asia… Maybe because they don’t need to get money from the tourists as much as the neighboring countries, I don’t know… Anyway, while I was in Kuala Lumpur, I saw for the first time McDelivery, you know the home delivery service of McDonald’s.
 KFC has the same thing in KL.

 So I came here to see all the places to visit in Kuala Lumpur but I ended up not really visiting the city like a regular tourist.
 Indeed, I almost spent the entirety of my stay in Kuala Lumpur with a local girl I met in Luang Prabang, Laos.
-It already happended in Iran, and once again, I lived more or less like a local.
 That means I didn’t go to all the “unmissable” in the city.
+By the way, if you need to communicate and use the internet in Malaysia, here are the best Malaysia tourist sim card.
+If you’re planning a trip in the country, here’s a two weeks Malaysia itinerary!

 Things to do in Kuala Lumpur